dodoxxb/dodoxxb.github.io/_pages/about.md

 - *2014.09 - 2017.06*, Shenzhen Middle School(SMS), Shenzhen, China.

 # 🔥 News
-- I will be completing my PhD next year and am currently looking for faculty, postdoc positions, or other full-time opportunities in research labs.
+- I will be completing my PhD next year and I am currently looking for faculty, postdoc positions, or other full-time opportunities in research labs.
 Please feel free to contact me if I might be a good fit for your team.
 - Looking for researchers with different disciplinary backgrounds to collaborate.
 Please feel free to reach out if you are interested.

 # 📝 Publications